-If a volunteer is unavailable for one or more of the surveys, he or she should contact the Audubon Great Lakes staff as soon as possible to request assistance.
-For instance, if travel or other obligations preclude a volunteer from performing surveys during the May 15 - 31 period, s/he would alert the Audubon staff preferably prior to May 15.
+If a volunteer is unavailable for one or more of the surveys, he or she should contact his/her local coordinator as soon as possible to request assistance.
+For instance, if travel or other obligations preclude a volunteer from performing surveys during the May 15 - 31 period, s/he would alert the coordinator preferably prior to May 15.
 This will enable us to send another surveyor out to complete the survey.
 If a volunteer encounters a lot of bad weather and runs out of available time slots within a particular survey period, also please let us know in case someone else can come out to complete the survey.